go4orward/gowebgl/README.md

 # WebGL in Go

-Graphics library using Go + WebAssembly + WebGL
+2D & 3D Graphics Library using Go + WebAssembly + WebGL

 ## How to Build & Run